alphabetworkers/alphabetworkersunion.org/frontend/content/power/faq.en.md

 ### Can workers in Canada join this union?

 Yes.
 We are open to all Alphabet workers in the US and Canada.
-For Canadian addresses, the form only accepts credit card payments for Canadian addresses.
-If you want to pay using a bank account and have a Canadian address, sign up using a credit card and then email membership@alphabetworkersunion.org so we can send you a link to update your payment information.
+For Canadian addresses, the form only accepts credit card payments.
+If you want to pay using a bank account and have a Canadian address, sign up using a credit card and then email membership@alphabetworkersunion.org, so we can send you a link to update your payment information.

 ### Can non-US citizens join this union?